tamarin-prover/tamarin-prover/src/012_toolchains.md

 Toolchains {#sec:tool-chains}
 ==========

-There are multiple tools that use Tamarin as a backend, notably SAPIC which translates Applied Pi Calculus specifications to Tamarin, and another tool translating Alice&Bob-specifications to Tamarin.
+There are multiple tools that use Tamarin as a backend.

 Alice&Bob input
 ---------------